padraignix/padraignix.github.io/_posts/2020-1-07-htb-machine-craft.md

 <img src="{{ '/assets/htb-craft/api.PNG' | relative_url }}">
 </p>

-<p>Initially I believed the API endpoints would be our initial avenue, however after exploring <code>/auth/check</code> and <code>/auth/login</code> we have the ability to login and check whether a token is valid, however do not have a better idea on valid values just yet.</p>
+<p>Initially I believed the API endpoints would be our initial avenue in, however after exploring <code>/auth/check</code> and <code>/auth/login</code> that thought changed.
+We do have the ability to login and check whether a token is valid, however do not have an idea on valid credentials are just yet.</p>

 <p>Once we move over to <code>gogs.craft.htb</code> we immediately see that a gogs (a self-hosted Git service) instance is running.</p>